RiyaaChauhan/Striver-A2Z/Day_03/readme.md

 ------------------------------------------------------------------------------------------------------------
 # 2. Occurance of number in sorted arr with duplicates
-# Count Occurrences of a Target in a Sorted Array

 ## Problem Statement
 Given a sorted array `arr[]` and a number `target`, find the number of occurrences of `target` in `arr[]`.